namangupta06/Virtual-Meet/README.md

 - Join a virtual room using the URL
 - Video call with other members of the room
 - Group chat with other members of the room
+- Direct message other members of the room
 - Mute/unmute audio and video during a video call
 - Leave the virtual room
+- Send and receive files during group chat and direct messages

 ## Technologies Used